1989 Michigan Wolverines football team: At Iowa

 On October 21, Michigan defeated Iowa, 26–12, before a crowd of 67,700 at Kinnick Stadium in Iowa City, Iowa.
 It was Michigan's first road win against Iowa since 1982.

 In the first quarter, the Hawkeyes drove to Michigan's 20-yard line, but Iowa quarterback Matt Rodgers was hit in the backfield and fumbled; Brian Townsend recovered the loose ball and returned it to the Iowa 30-yard line.
 Michigan was unable to capitalize on the turnover, but later in the first quarter, Vada Murray intercepted a Rodgers pass, and Michigan took over at the Iowa 39-yard line.
-Michigan then scored on a 20-yard touchdown pass from Michaael Taylor to Greg McMurtry.
+Michigan then scored on a 20-yard touchdown pass from Michael Taylor to Greg McMurtry.
 J. D. Carlson kicked a 22-yard field goal with 3:12 remaining in the first half, and Iowa then drove 56 yards in 2:51 and scored on a four-yard touchdown pass from Rodgers to Travis Watkins with 26 seconds remaining in the half.
 Michigan led, 9–6, at halftime.

 Michigan extended its lead to 23–6 in the third quarter on a two-yard touchdown run by Taylor and a 45-yard touchdown pass from Taylor to Tony Boles.
 Late in the third quarter, Iowa scored on an 18-yard touchdown pass from Rodgers to Peter Marciano.
 In the fourth quarter, Michigan extended its lead to 26–12 on a 22-yard field goal by J.D.
 Carlson.

 Michigan gained 185 rushing yards and 179 passing yards.
 Iowa tallied 44 rushing yards and 287 passing yards.
 Tony Boles led Michigan's rushing attack with 93 yards on 24 carries, and Taylor completed 11 of 15 passes for 179 yards.
 For Iowa, Rodgers completed 29 of 41 passes for 287 yards.